understandable-machine-intelligence-lab/Quantus/README.md

 x_batch, y_batch = x_batch.cpu().numpy(), y_batch.cpu().numpy()
 ```

-Next, we generate some explanations for some test set samples that we wish to evaluate using `quantus` library.
+Next, we generate some explanations for some test set samples that we wish to evaluate using `Quantus` library.

 ```python
 import captum